Our Theory of Change

 Make space for real conversations centering the experience of young people around the issues they care about

-Connecting young people in every part of the state to their larger communities through transformational, rather than transactional, organizing
+Connecting young people in every part of Minnesota to their larger communities organizing with ntransformation, rather than transaction

 Develop and participate in coalitions with diverse organizations that share our values